animo/anoncreds-interfaces/README.md

 import { IndySdkAnonCredsIssuerService, IndySdkAnonCredsHolderService, IndySdkAnonCredsVerifierService } from '@aries-framework/indy-sdk'

 // NOTE: note sure if we want to bundle everything related to the cheqd sdk in one package as it can get bloated quite quickly (as it then needs to depend on anoncreds package).
-Can also be `@aries-framework/anoncreds-cheqd-sdk` import { CheqdSdkAnonCredsResource } from '@aries-framework/cheqd-sdk'
+Can also be `@aries-framework/anoncreds-cheqd-sdk` import { CheqdSdkAnonCredsRegistry } from '@aries-framework/cheqd-sdk'

 const agent = new Agent({